XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-checks/look-up-checks-by-sender.md

-# Look up Checks by sender address
+# Look Up Checks by Sender

 This tutorial shows how to look up [Checks](concept-checks.html) by their sender.
 You may also want to [look up Checks by recipient](tutorial-checks-lookup-by-recipient.html).